-- A server object can be linked to only one anonymous account. - A server object can be linked to only one forward account. - In case of Telnet connections over forward and regular accounts, users are asked to provide their login credentials twice.
+• A server object can be linked to only one anonymous account.

+- A server object can be linked to only one forward account. - In case of Telnet connections over forward and regular accounts, users are asked to provide their login credentials twice.
 First time to authenticate against Fudo PAM and then to connect to the target host. - 1.
 Select Management > Servers. - 2.
-Click + Add.
+Click + Add and select Static server.